paulyc/CodingCommandments/README.md

-government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth and burn'st in the Lake of Fire, yea, justly as Punishment for the Sins of Thine Engineering Management!
+government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth and burn'st in the Lake of Fire, yea, justly as Punishment for the Sins of Thine Management!